 They are generally the most comfortable and supportive types of cot-bed mattresses available and offer superior support for your baby.
 They also retain their shape, whereas some other mattresses tend to indent with time as your baby puts on weight.

-Pocket sprung cot-bed mattresses are more expensive than others but The Slumberland Classic Cotbed Mattress is very good value for money for a high quality pocket sprung cot-bed mattress and comes with a 2 year guarantee giving you peace of mind that it’s a good quality product.
-Its open coil mattress comes with additional anti-allergy technology and its cover is removable so it can easily be removed for washing.
-It also has a waterproof PVC layer for accidents!
+Pocket sprung cot-bed mattresses are more expensive than others but the Boori Deluxe Purotex Pocket Spring Mattress is very good value for money for a high quality pocket sprung cot-bed mattress and is treated with natural Purotex treatment which uses probiotics to reduce moisture build up and create a barrier against dust and allergens, stopping them from penetrating the mattress, giving you peace of mind that it’s a good quality product.
+Its cover is also removable so it can easily be washed to keep it nice and fresh for baby.

 - Excellent support for baby